 5. Cocktail Making

 Whilst jewellery making, dance classes and flower arrangement boast their fair share of positive attributes, they may fail to please those who crave a more rousing Hens night alternative, in other words, involving alcohol of some sort.
 Cocktail making may just be the perfect party idea.
-Follow Robin Tabari, who has shadowed some of the UK’s best bartenders, in learning the theory and practice of cocktail making.
-Robin’s extensive knowledge of both new world and classic techniques will see you mixing, muddling and shaking-up Cosmos, Margaritas and Mojitos in his Mixology workshop.
+We have a few bars and Mixologists that can offer all the classic techniques that will see you mixing, muddling and shaking-up Cosmos, Margaritas and Mojitos via their Mixology workshops.
 Walk away with a deeper appreciation of your Friday night beverage, or flaunt your newfound knowledge at the wedding reception to drive flirtatious conversation with the bartender.

 Classbento offers many creative and activity based workshops for bridesmaid bonding, opportunities to express oneself and foster new skills, minus the sleaze of a nightclub or confronting lap dance.
-Our Hens party ideas and many alternatives can be found here.
+Here's the full range of our Hens party ideas.